GClunies/reflekt/README.md

 ![reflekt-arch](/docs/reflekt_architecture.png)

-Reflekt defines tracking plans as `code` (see [docs](/docs/TRACKING-PLANS-AS-CODE.md)), powering its **dbt package templater** to write dbt packages modeling **all the events in your tracking plan**.
+Reflekt defines tracking plans as `code`, powering its **dbt package templater** to write dbt packages modeling **all the events in your tracking plan**.
 Every Reflekt dbt package includes:
 - dbt [sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources) pointing to the schema and tables in your warehouse where the raw event data is stored.
 - dbt [models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models) for every event in your tracking plan.
-Reflekt does light transformations so these models are are ready for consumption or further modeling.
+These models include light transformations to make your event data ready for consumption or further modeling.
-- dbt [documentation](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) for every model in the package.
-The models and docs *reflekt* the events in the tracking plan.
+- dbt [documentation](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) for every model in the package based on the information in the tracking plan.
 Analysts and the business always know what your tables and columns mean.
 ## DEMO VIDEO HERE

 ## Getting started